HarshitaKirar/Query-quest/project-1-movie-database.md

 ## Query Exercises

-### Easy
+### 1. Easy

-#### Movie & Director
+a.
 List each movie's title, release_date, and its director's name.

-#### Original Content
+b.
 Retrieve all movie titles where is_original = TRUE.

-#### Series Overview
+c.
 Show every web series' title, start_date, and seasons.

-### Medium
+### 2. Medium

-#### Actor Film Counts
+a.
 For each actor, count how many movies they've appeared in.
 Return actor_id, actor name, and movie count, ordered descending.

-#### Genre Popularity
+b.
 For each genre, calculate how many movies belong to it.
 Return genre_id, name, and the movie count, including genres with zero movies.

-#### Series Reviews
+c.
 Compute the average rating for each series.
 Show only series with at least two reviews, returning series_id, title, and average rating.

-#### Episode Listing
+d.
 List all episodes of "Breaking Bad" (series_id = 101), showing season_number, episode_number, title, and air_date, ordered by season and episode.

-### Hard
+### 3. Hard

-#### Top-Rated Movies
+a.
 Use a window function to rank movies by their average review rating (highest first).
 Return movie_id, title, average_rating, and rank.

-#### Cross-Type Top Content
+b.
 Combine movies and series into one list (using UNION) of content_type ('MOVIE'/'SERIES'), title, and average rating, then select only those with average ≥ 9.0.

-#### Director Impact
+c.
 For each director, compute the average rating across all their movies, and list only those with an average ≥ 8.5.
 Return director name and their average movie rating.